dynamoose/dynamoose/docs/_docs/schema.md

 Sets the attribute as a 'required' attribute.
 Required attributes must not be saved as undefined or null, or an error will be thrown.

-**index**: boolean or object
+**index**: boolean &#124; object &#124; [objects]

 Defines the attribute as a local or global secondary index.
-Index can either be true or an index definition object.
+Index can either be true, an index definition object or and array of index definition objects.
+The array is used define multiple indexes for a single attribute.
 The index definition object can contain the following keys:

 - _name: 'string'_ - Name of index (Default is `attribute.name + (global ?
 'GlobalIndex' : 'LocalIndex')``).
 - _global: boolean_ - Set the index to be a global secondary index.
 Attribute will be the hash key for the Index.
 - _rangeKey: 'string'_ - The range key for a global secondary index.
 - _project: boolean &#124; ['string', ...]_ - Sets the attributes to be projected for the index.  `true` projects all attributes, `false` projects only the key attributes, and ['string', ...] projects the attributes listed.
 Default is `true`.
 - _throughput: number &#124; {read: number, write: number}_ - Sets the throughput for the global secondary index.
-- _useNativeBooleans: boolean_ - Store Boolean values as Boolean ('BOOL') in DynamoDB.
-Default to `false` (i.e store as JSON string).
-- _useDocumentTypes: boolean_ - Store Objects and Arrays as Maps ('M') and Lists ('L') types in DynamoDB.
-Defaults to `false` (i.e. store as JSON string)

 **default**: function &#124; value